- Contact Us

 Students work closely with their advisers and doctoral committees in defining their individualized programs.
 In order to establish a common core of expertise among students, specific courses will be designated according to the background of each student.
 The basic preparation expected as part of their MA training is at least one graduate-level course in each of the four areas of specialization.
 Doctoral candidates will be evaluated by their advisors concerning their basic preparation at the master’s level.
 If any area is not sufficient, additional coursework may be required.

-Beyond basic preparation, each doctoral student’s program must include a minimum of two graduate-level courses in each of three of the subfields of specialization, and two graduate-level courses in research methods.
+Beyond basic preparation, each doctoral student’s program must include a minimum of two graduate-level courses in each of three of the subfields of specialization, and two graduate-level courses in research methods (totaling 24 credits).
 At least two courses must be at the 700 level.
 The University residency requirement is three semesters of full-time study or the equivalent in credits at the University of Hawai‘i.
 The program cannot be completed long-distance.
 Typical completion time is four years.

 All courses taken to fulfill program requirements must be taken for credit (not audited) and must be taken for a letter grade unless the only grading option available is CR/NC (such as SLS699 and some other directed reading/research courses).